sajjadGG/book-python/data-structures/nested.rst

             (4.6, 3.1, 1.5, 0.2, 'setosa'),
         ]

 :The whys and wherefores:
-    * Umiejętność przetwarzania złożonych typów danych
-    * Korzystanie z przecięć danych
+    * Using nested data structures
-    * Konwersja typów
+    * Using indexes
-    * Magic Number
+    * Type casting